AidanWestphal/VARe-ID/README.md

 ## Pipeline Workflow

+### Pipeline Stages & Algorithms

+* **Detection and Tracking**: The initial stage where animals are detected in video frames and their movement is tracked across those frames.
+This work uses YOLOv10 for this task.
+* **IA Classification**: This module classifies if the annotation is an IA or not.
+* **Viewpoint Classification**: This module categorizes the orientation of an animal into discrete labels like "left," "right," "up," "front," and "back".
+A fine-tuned EfficientNet B4 model performs this classification.
+* **Frame Selection**: A procedure to select a smaller, representative subset of Identifiable Annotations from each track for the matching process, primarily to reduce computation in the downstream stages.
+* **Embeddings**: This work uses the MiewID algorithm for this.
+Embeddings from the same individual at a similar viewpoint are close together in the feature space, while those from different individuals or viewpoints are distant.
+* **Local Clusters and Alternatives (LCA) Algorithm**: The core algorithm of the framework that first clusters left-side and right-side IAs separately.
+* **Tracking-based ID Procedure**: The final step in the pipeline that processes the output clusters from the LCA algorithm.
+It involves consistency checks, requesting human verification for ambiguous cases, and assigning the final individual IDs to each track.

 The following is a flowchart describing the workflow of the pipeline, along with the associated driver script for each stage.

 ```mermaid